sshravan/gnark-bench/README.md

 ## Notes
 * It is possible to benchmark a specific circuit, need to fork and extend `circuit` subpackage with a struct that implements `BenchCircuit` and register it in the global map.
+* Run the prove or verify algorithm to compute the proof size.